sophiewharrie/meta-learning-hierarchical-model-similar-causal-mechanisms/README.md

 ### Dependencies

-The primary dependencies include:
-- blitz-bayesian-pytorch==0.2.8
-- cdt==0.6.0
-- higher==0.2.1
-- jax==0.4.11
-- matplotlib==3.8.0
-- mlflow==2.3.2
-- networkx==3.1
-- numpy==1.24.4
-- numpyro==0.12.1
-- pandas==2.1.1
-- pyemd==1.0.0
-- scikit-learn==1.3.1
-- scipy==1.11.3
-- torch==2.0.1

-Please refer to `requirements.txt` for a complete list.
+Please refer to `requirements.txt` to recreate the environment used in experiments.

+You will also need to clone this fork of the DiBS package: TODO.

 ## Usage

-These instructions provide an example of how to run our method for Causal Similarity-Based Hierarchical Bayesian Models.
+These instructions provide an example of how to run our method for Meta-learning with hierarchical models based on similarity of causal mechanisms.
 The code implementation uses a Bayesian Neural Network (BNN) with 2 Bayesian linear layers for regression.

 ### Input Data Format